Digital artwork by Adam Ferriss

 "Where was I, figliolo?"

-"You said, 'Amata was never...'.
+"You said, 'Amata was never...'
 Never what?"

 "She was never the same, Angelo.
 Well, in some ways she was the same.
 She continued to stay a young woman.
 Her hair never grayed.
 But in other ways she was different.
 Especially in one important way.
 She lost the ability to take the bad from people.
 Or at least she said she did.
-After she fixed the boy, she began to turn away the long lines that curled out of her house and down the road."
+After she fixed the boy, she began to turn away the long lines curling out of her house and down the road."